Charlie Brown and Charles Schulz

-Charlie Brown and Charles Schulz is a documentary about the creator of the Peanuts series, Charles Schulz.
+Charlie Brown and Charles Schulz is a documentary television special about the creator of the Peanuts series, Charles Schulz.

 Background

 Charlie Brown and Charles Schulz was first broadcast on the CBS television network on May 24, 1969.
 It features several different segments, including footage from the first Peanuts feature-length film, A Boy Named Charlie Brown, as well as portions of the unaired 1963 documentary of the same name.